Walking with Dinosaurs − The Arena Spectacular: Production

 There was also the carcass of an ornithopod and a video sequence about the Ornithocheirus.
 Some of the dinosaurs initially did not have feathers, but they were later added after new research showed dinosaurs possessed plumage.
 This also necessitated rewrites of the script, which were added to later iterations of the show as well as improvements in the animatronics, making them more responsive to puppeteers and giving them the ability to "eat" food and spray water vapor as "breath".

 Tours

-Walking with Dinosaurs − The Arena Spectacular originated in Australia in January 2007 (as Walking with Dinosaurs: The Live Experience), and toured North America in 2007–10, Europe in 2010, and returned to North America until 2011.
-It also toured Asia beginning in December 2010.
-In 2011 the show came to its final destination of its first tour, New Zealand.
-In 2012, the show toured the UK, Germany, Ireland, Norway, Sweden, Denmark, Finland, and the Netherlands.
+Walking with Dinosaurs − The Arena Spectacular originated in Australia in January 2007 (originally as Walking with Dinosaurs: The Live Experience), and toured North America in 2007–10, Europe in 2010, and returned to North America until 2011.
+In 2009, the live show rebranded from The Live Experience to The Arena Spectacular.
+It toured Asia beginning in December 2010, visited New Zealand in 2011, United Kingdom, Germany, Ireland, Norway, Sweden, Denmark, Finland, and the Netherlands in 2012, and UK in 2018.
+The last show took place in Taiwan on 22nd December 2019, at the Taipei Arena.

-While in the US, the adaption appeared on CSI: Crime Scene Investigation season 11 episode 6.